 - “Tools of the trade” are Sketch, Illustrator, Figma etc. Some of them are only available on macOS (like Sketch) and usually they don’t work with easily accessible or shareable formats like SVG

-- As a result, designers often don’t know about SVG
+- As a result of using proprietary tools, designers often don’t know about SVG

 - People think design has to be done holistically and can not be broken up like software → You can use design systems, styleguides and have a big team